alaingiorgetti/enum/README.md

 ptrWhy3
 -------

-  WhyML generators extractable in C
+  WhyML generators extractable in C.
+  The driver for extracting C arrays is kindly provided by R. Rieu-Helft.

 Why3
 ----